 Notley Abbey is a glamorous wedding venue that dates back to the 12th century and was once the home of Laurence Olivier and Vivien Leigh.
 Set on the Oxfordshire-Buckinghamshire border, this beautiful, rustic wedding venue is one of the finest around.

 It still holds onto its monastic history with your wedding breakfast whipped up by their world-class banqueting team and served in the restored Monks’ Refectory, parts of which date back to 1192 and which used to host the daily meals of the Augustine Monks who lived on site.
 Inside the house, you’ll find the grand Abbott’s Hall, an oak-beamed reception rooms featuring warm, open fire places.
-Upstairs are nine luxury bedrooms, including a wonderful bridal suite
+Upstairs are nine luxury bedrooms.

 For more rustic wedding venue inspiration, be sure to check out our range of effortlessly beautiful barn wedding venues – they’re to die for!